eXascaleInfolab/Overlapping-NMI/README.md

   -o, --omega    print the Omega measure (can be slow)  (default=off) -t, --textid   use text ids of nodes instead of .cnl format  (default=off)
 ```
-The files contain list of clusters (communities, modules).
+The input files contain list of clusters (communities, modules).
 A typical use case is to have
-the "true" communities in one file and and those found by your algorithm
-in the other file.
+the "true" communities in one file and and those found by your algorithm in the other file.

-Input file format is CNL (cluster nodes list).
-One line per cluster.
-The nodes are
+The default input file format is CNL (cluster nodes list), where each cluster is
-separated by whitespace, and any non-whitespace characters may be used in the
+represented by one line.
+The nodes are separated by whitespace, and any non-whitespace
-node names.
+characters may be used in the node names.
 Line comments are allowed using `#`.
 Example of the CNL format:
 ```
 # The comments start with '#' like this line
 # Each non-commented line is a module(cluster, community) consisting of the the member nodes separated by space / tab